jamiehannaford/coreos-reboot-operator/README.md

 ## Prerequisites

 - The nodes must disable auto-reboots.
-You can do so by following the [update strategy](https://coreos.com/os/docs/latest/update-strategies.html) docs, or by simply disabling locksmith:
+You can do so by following the [update strategy](https://coreos.com/os/docs/latest/update-strategies.html) docs, or by disabling locksmith:

 ```bash
 systemctl stop locksmithd